Live Group Training Programme via Zoom

 Qur' an: 42:36-38

-Who this is training for?
+Who this training is for?

-• You may be interested in applying more effective ‘people’ skills for permaculture or land-based projects
+You may be interested in applying more effective ‘people’ skills for permaculture or land-based projects

-• You may be a therapist, healer or coach, looking to build collaborative structures and processes with colleagues
+You may be a therapist, healer, coach, or in a spiritual or sufi community, looking to build collaborative structures and processes with colleagues

-• You may be Muslim or lean towards Islam (You may be involved, or not, with a mosque, organisation, or place of worship).
+You may be Muslim or lean towards Islam (You may be involved, or not, with a mosque, organisation, or place of worship).

-• You may not identify as Muslim but appreciate the value of this learning journey.
+You may not identify as Muslim but appreciate the value of this learning journey.
 You understand it will prioritise Islamic spirituality and the experience of Muslims (along with occasional space to include perspectives outside of this).

-• You may be anarchist-leaning keen to embody more conscious ways of co-organising together
+You may be anarchist-leaning keen to embody more conscious ways of co-organising together

 “Simple majoritarianism can easily lead to populism, which in turn might lead to fascism and the oppression of ethnic, religious and sexual minorities, women, the poor, and the socially marginalised.”